Digital journalism: Overview

 Digital journalism flows as journalism flows and is difficult to pinpoint where it is and where it is going.
 In partnership with digital media, digital journalism uses facets of digital media to perform journalist tasks, for example, using the internet as a tool rather than a singular form of digital media.
 There is no absolute agreement as to what constitutes digital journalism.
-Mu Lin argues that, “Web and mobile platforms demand us to adopt a platform-free mindset for an all-inclusive production approach – create the [digital] contents first, then distribute via appropriate platforms."
+Mu Lin argues that, "Web and mobile platforms demand us to adopt a platform-free mindset for an all-inclusive production approach – create the [digital] contents first, then distribute via appropriate platforms."
 The repurposing of print content for an online audience is sufficient for some, while others require content created with the digital medium's unique features like hypertextuality.
 Fondevila Gascón adds multimedia and interactivity to complete the digital journalism essence.
 For Deuze, online journalism can be functionally differentiated from other kinds of journalism by its technological component which journalists have to consider when creating or displaying content.

 Digital journalistic work may range from purely editorial content like CNN (produced by professional journalists) online to public-connectivity websites like Slashdot (communication lacking formal barriers of entry).
-The difference of digital journalism from traditional journalism may be in its reconceptualised role of the reporter in relation to audiences and news organizations.
+The difference of digital journalism from traditional journalism may be in its re-conceptualised role of the reporter in relation to audiences and news organizations.
 The expectations of society for instant information was important for the evolution of digital journalism.
 However, it is likely that the exact nature and roles of digital journalism will not be fully known for some time.

 Some researchers even argue that the free distribution of online content, online advertisement and the new way recipients use news could undermine the traditional business model of mass media distributors that is based on single-copy sales, subscriptions and the selling of advertisement space.